David Gordon - a life in music

 A concert artist of international stature, he has appeared as featured guest soloist with virtually every major North American symphony orchestra, and with other prestigious orchestras and music festivals on four continents.
 His concert repertoire spans eight centuries of music and eight languages.

 Praised as "One of the world's great Bach tenors."
 (Chicago Tribune) David has been heard worldwide in hundreds of performances of J. S. Bach's music.
 As soloist, lecturer, and master class presenter, he has appeared at every major north American Bach Festival, and at Bach festivals in Europe, South America, and Japan.
+For thirty seasons he was a central and popular figure at the Carmel Bach Festival in California.

 "A virtuoso singer and actor," (Salzburg Nachrichten) on the operatic stage, David has performed 59 principal operatic roles with the Metropolitan Opera; San Francisco Opera; Chicago Lyric Opera; Houston Grand Opera; Washington Opera at the Kennedy Center; Hamburg Staatsoper (Germany), and many other international companies.